Synchronous Generators

 Construction of Synchronous Generator

 The rotor and stator are the rotating and the stationary part of the synchronous generator.
 They are the power generating components of the synchronous generator.
-The rotor has the field pole, and the stator consists the armature conductor.
+The rotor has the field pole, and the stator consists of the armature conductor.
 The relative motion between the rotor and the stator induces the voltage between the conductor.

 Applications of Synchronous Generator

-The three-phase synchronous generators have many advantages in generation, transmission and distribution.
-The large synchronous generators use in the nuclear, thermal and hydropower system for generating the voltages.
+The three-phase synchronous generators have many advantages in generation, transmission, and distribution.
+The large synchronous generators use in the nuclear, thermal, and hydropower system for generating the voltages.

 The synchronous generator with 100MVA power rating uses in the generating station.
 The 500MVA power rating transformer use in the super thermal power stations.
-The synchronous generators are the primary source of the electrical power.
+The synchronous generators are the primary source of electrical power.
 For the heavy power generation, the stator of the synchronous generator design for voltage ratings between 6.6 kV to 33 kV.